Global Payroll and Benefits — 7 min

 In a perfect world, you could hire remote workers without worrying about compliance and payroll across borders.
 In reality, the complexities of international law make it difficult for businesses to hire workers abroad.

-Employers of record and professional employment organizations both empower businesses to hire remote workers internationally, which is something professional employer organizations (PEOs) cannot do.
+Employers of record (EORs) and professional employment organizations (PEOs) both empower businesses to hire remote workers internationally, which is something professional employer organizations (PEOs) cannot do.
 There are a few other differences as well, but understanding those differences can be tricky, especially when many companies offer both services.
 Start here to learn what distinguishes an EOR from a PEO, why it matters, and how to figure out what kind of partner your business needs to hire remote talent around the world.

 Though some use the terms interchangeably, PEOs and EORs have a few important distinctions.
 PEOs mostly handle HR functions for businesses, while EORs go one step further to employ workers on behalf of their client companies.
 If you do not own an entity in the country where you want to employ someone, you need an employer of record, not a PEO.